SONIC3D/gendev-macos/README.md

 ## Prerequisites
 ###OS and Build tools
-Mac OS X 10.8.5 with XCode 5.x command line tools is the reference build environment for current version.That means it should be successfully built under Clang 5.x.
+Mac OS X 10.8.5 with Command Line Tools(OS X Mountain Lion) for Xcode October 2013 is the reference build environment for current version.That means it should be successfully built under Clang 5.x.

-*I have not test building it with toolchain in MacPorts.So if you have MacPorts installed and got failed in building.I suggest you install a clean OS X in a Virtual Machine and get a copy of XCode command line tool from https://developer.apple.com/downloads/
+* I have not tested building it with toolchain in MacPorts.So if you have MacPorts installed and got failed in building.I suggest you install a clean OS X in a Virtual Machine and get a copy of XCode command line from:https://developer.apple.com/downloads/

-**Recently I have received error reports on building this toolchain under OS X Yosemite with XCode 6.x command line tools.I will update this toolchain build script soon.Actually I think several files in gcc should be patched to adopt Clang 6.x.
+** Recently I have received error reports on building this toolchain under OS X Yosemite with XCode 6.x command line tools.I will update this toolchain build script soon.Actually I think several files in gcc should be patched to adopt Clang 6.x.